How To Tell If It's Silverfish In Your Fort Worth Home

 Ants are common household pests that almost all Plano property owners will encounter at one point or another.
 When it comes to ants, however, not all species are the same.
 Different ants pose different risks, and some can be more of a problem than others.

-Fire ants are one of the most dreaded ant species in the area because of their tendency to bite and sting.
+Fire ants are one of the most dreaded ant species in the area because they tend to bite and sting.
 These stings can be painful and leave a burning sensation.
 While you’re most likely to see fire ants outside where they build their nests in the dirt, they can also get close to your home or business and cause problems.

 You’ll often see these ants coming out of what looks like small, dirt piles, and if you’ve been bitten by one, the sensation is hard to forget.
 Since fire ants can look similar to some other ant species, knowing what they look like and how to tell them apart is the first step to protecting yourself.